VinDimitriadis/PCa-classification/README.md

 ## Overview

 This project aims to classify prostate MRI scans (e.g., distinguishing between cancerous vs. non-cancerous, or any binary pathology) using bi-parametric 3D data.
 Each patient’s scan consists of three imaging sequences (T2w, DWI, ADC) plus optional clinical variables.
-The pipeline extracts deep features from each sequence with a 3D VGG-based encoder, and then a custom multi-head cross-attention mechanism outputs new attended feature vectors which along with clinical data pass to the classification head..
+The pipeline extracts deep features from each sequence with a 3D VGG-based encoder, and then a custom multi-head cross-attention mechanism outputs new attended feature vectors which along with clinical data pass to the classification head.

 ---